Antkungs/connect-wifi-by-python-raspberrypi-5/README.md

-when summit SSID AND Password From Webapp run script (python connectNetwork.py)
+when summit SSID AND Password From Webapp\n run script (python connectNetwork.py)